June 13 - June 25, 2021

 - 7-8 PM: Evening Lecture and Workshop Series (optional lectures on Mondays and Wednesdays)

 SWI Reunion Weekend at Rhodes (Students only).
-This overnight on-campus weekend program is limited to students who are high school juniors and seniors from SWI 2020; it will be sponsored by our Admissions Office at no cost to you.
+This overnight on-campus weekend program is limited to students who are high school juniors and seniors from SWI 2021; it will be sponsored by our Admissions Office at no cost to you other than your transportation to campus.
 The weekend will include overnight accommodation in a dormitory with a current Rhodes undergraduate Admissions representative, meals at our campus cafeteria, and a reception with your SWI faculty and staff.
 The date will be announced once Rhodes College is back in session this fall.

 Writing Center: The Rhodes College Writing Center will operate remotely and will provide online one-on-one and/or group writing sessions daily M-F. Writing Fellows who work in the Center are Rhodes undergraduates formally trained in collaborative learning and writing pedagogy.
 Students will be paired with an individual writing fellow to work with throughout the program.

-Payments and refunds: Applications completed and submitted by May 29: Your payment is due 7 calendar days after notification that you’ve been admitted.
-Applications completed and submitted after May 29: Your payment is due upon receipt of notification that you’ve been admitted.
+Payments and refunds: Applications completed and submitted by April 15: A nonrefundable deposit of $500 is due 7 calendar days after notification that you’ve been admitted.
+Applications completed and submitted after May 15: Your payment in full is due 2 calendar days after notification that you’ve been admitted.
+Applications completed and submitted after April 15: Your payment in full is due 7 calendar days after notification that you’ve been admitted.
 We anticipate being able to honor one of the three courses that you request in your application, but we cannot guarantee a specific course placement.
-Payments are only refundable in the event that we must cancel all of your class preferences or if you become ill and provide a doctor’s note by June 10.
+Payments are only refundable in the event that we must cancel all of your class preferences.
 Once the program begins, we cannot offer any refunds.

-Website: The information provided on this webpage refers only to the 2020 session of the Rhodes College Summer Writing Institute.
-If you would like more general information about our residential program that has been offered in prior years, please visit our permanent webpage.
+Website: The information provided on this webpage refers only to the 2021 session of the Rhodes College Summer Writing Institute.
+If you would like more general information about our residential program that has been offered in prior years, please visit our permanent Summer Writing Institute webpage.